TUM-Dev/NavigaTUM/webclient/README.md

 If you do a development build you can use a simple webserver to test the build.

 Ensure that _NavigaTUM-server_ is running in the background.
-By default the webclient will connect to the server on `http://localhost:8080`.
+By default, the webclient will connect to the server on `http://localhost:8080`.
 If you want to connect to the public API instead, change `api_prefix` in `config.js` to `https://nav.tum.de/api/` and rebuild.

 Now run: